Mvb1122/C---Projects/README.md

 - #17 is a game of tic-tak-toe played via console by two players.
 (Undocumented)
 - #18 covers Classes, which is the whole reason I started learning Java, and by extension, C++.
 - #19 covers pointers & references, which allow variables to be referenced, instead of copied.

-# Todo
-- #20 which will cover Dynamic Classes and destruction.
+- #20 covers Dynamic Classes and destruction.